 There’s nothing quite like the exquisite pain of a calf muscle spasm, also known as a charley horse.
-Some people don’t seem to be affected as severely as others, and can simply pop the muscle back into place without much pain or discomfort.
-For others, charley horses can be debilitating, with lasting pain and compromised function for days.
-While usually not severe enough to require hospitalization, they can be a right pain in the ass…or at least, in the leg.
+Some people don’t seem to be affected as severely as others, and can simply stretch the muscle without much pain or discomfort.
+For others, Charley horses can be debilitating, with lasting pain and compromised function for days.
+While usually not severe enough to require hospitalization, they can be a right pain in the …or at least, in the leg.

-- Once a charley horse starts, and pain starts shooting through your leg, move into a sitting position where your leg is totally relaxed from the knee down (e.g. gently sit down on the floor or a hard surface with your affected leg bent at the knee, and your ankle or foot region brought up to your rear.
-This isolates and relaxes the muscle and is one of the quickest ways to stop pain and avoid more serious muscle injury.
+- Once a Charley horse starts and pain starts shooting through your leg, move into a sitting position where your leg is totally relaxed from the knee down (e.g. gently sit down on the floor or a hard surface with your affected leg bent at the knee, and your ankle or foot region brought up to your rear.
+This isolates and relaxes the muscle and is one of the quickest ways to stop the pain and avoid more serious muscle injury.

 - To heal faster, be sure to drink or eat something with sufficient electrolytes – potassium and sodium particularly – as an imbalance and/or dehydration can cause them in the first place, and may make you more prone to a recurrence in a compromised calf muscle while you heal.

 Bloody noses can be vexing.
 Because of the delicate membranes in the nose, and the plethora of blood vessels in the face, it can seem like you are losing loads of blood, and that the nose is taking forever to stop bleeding.
 It can also start back up again when you least expect it.
 While most cases are not serious, nosebleeds that cannot be stopped or occur regularly may require medical intervention, or be the sign of more serious health problems.